amsross/amsross.github.io/_posts/2016-10-03-fantasy-birds-introduction.markdown

   - lambda
 ---

-## Functional Javascript

-Like just about everyone else who is writing javascript day to day right now, I'm pretty bullish on functional programming.
-I'll leave discovering the details of this (conflicting as they may be) as an exercise to the reader.
-Suffice it to say that I think Javascript lends itself to this approach particularly well and just adding a heaping dose of discipline and bravery on the part of the developer can result in both productivity and joy.

 ## Fantasy Land

 I was recently poking around some of my favorite javascript libraries looking for a place I could put in a little work to reach my 4 PR goal for [hacktoberfest 2016](https://hacktoberfest.digitalocean.com/) when I found [a fairly old issue](https://github.com/caolan/highland/pull/114) on my favorite [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) library, [highlandjs](http://highlandjs.org/).
 The issue pointed to a specification "for algebraic Javascript structures" called [Fantasy Land](https://github.com/fantasyland/fantasy-land).
 This piqued my interest on so many levels.
-In short, Fantasy Land is a set of "algebras" or specifications stating concepts that must exist, methods that must exist to support them, and the explicit behavior of those things.
+In short, Fantasy Land is a specification of concepts that naturally expose themselves in programming.
+It seems like the goal of this organization is to take these abstact constructs (monads, functors, etc), and make standard structure, bahavior, and naming conventions to allow for interoperability between systems and libraries.

 I poked around the [`fantasyland/fantasy-land`](https://github.com/fantasyland/fantasy-land) repository for a while and found loads of specifications of particular use in functional programming, but I was really taken with another repository in the same group, [`fantasyland/fantasy-birds`](https://github.com/fantasyland/fantasy-birds).
 In this repository is a port of the Haskell package [`Data.Aviary.Birds`](https://hackage.haskell.org/package/data-aviary-0.4.0/docs/Data-Aviary-Birds.html), "every thing for your combinatory needs."
 It should be noted, of course, that the Hackage page for `Data.Aviary.Birds` explicitly states that "this module is intended for illustration (the type signatures!) rather than utility."
 Because let's face it, introducing a library full of bird names into your production environment isn't going to win you any friends in the office.

-## Reading Lamda Expressions (&lambda;)
+## Lamda Expressions (&lambda;)

 At first glance, the "[Ornithology](https://github.com/fantasyland/fantasy-birds#ornithology)" (aka, the docs) looked pretty cryptic to me.
+That's because they're lambda expressions.
 I'll admit that until now, I've been only vaguely aware of the fact that a "lambda" is a thing, with no deeper knowledge than that.
 Maybe touching on what a lambda _actually is_ would help.

 [Martin Fowler says](http://martinfowler.com/bliki/Lambda.html):